lethenju/spotify_rust/README.md

+# _Disclaimer_

+You are in a development branch, not the master !
+This code has little chance to run, and it is strongly discouraged to use this branch for something else than development.

+This branch is created to organize a major evolution of the API.
+When the branch will merge in master, we will have control over the complete spotify API in a way nicer way.

+I used the model of the rspotify project, as it is MIT and there is very little fun to copy the data model ourselves from the API documentation. :)

 # Spotify Rust

 `spotify_rust` can control your Spotify playback without having to use your mouse.

 `spotify_rust` is made of two elements :